JamaicanFriedChicken/simple-projects/README.md

-# Simple Projects in Python
+# Simple Projects in Python, Javascript

+?style=python&logo=appveyor ?style=javascript&logo=appveyor

 The main purpose of this repository is to do "simple" projects that will slowly hone my skills in Python whereby I take on the task of coding a project once a day.